NFL+: History

 In January 2003, the NFL announced a partnership with RealNetworks to serve as its streaming media partner, offering exclusive multimedia features during the playoffs via the company's RealOne SuperPass subscription service.
 Chris Russo, the league's senior vice president of new media and publishing, stated that the playoff content was a pilot that could lead to "a subscription program that includes elements such as video, audio, enhanced analysis and fantasy football" in the future.

 Ahead of the 2003 NFL season, the NFL launched two subscription services in partnership with RealNetworks, including NFL.com Fantasy Extra–which offered expanded analysis and video content oriented towards fantasy football players, and NFL Field Pass–which would carry the radio broadcasts for all NFL games, video features on NFL.com (including game highlights), the weekly program NFL Insider Radio, and coverage of team press conferences.
 To enforce exclusive regional rights and encourage use of the service, the NFL prohibited local radio affiliates from including game broadcasts in their internet radio streams.

 In 2006, the NFL launched NFL Game Pass as its streaming service for international markets in cooperation with Yahoo!
+Sports; without the regional or national rights restrictions in the U.S., this international version could offer live NFL games, as well as live access to NFL Network and NFL RedZone.

-Sports; it would later launch NFL Game Rewind in 2008 for on-demand streaming of completed NFL games, including "Coaches Film" and "All-22" feeds.
+The league later launched NFL Game Rewind in 2008 for U.S. users, offering on-demand streaming of completed NFL games, including "Coaches Film" and "All-22" feeds.
 NFL Field Pass was renamed NFL Audio Pass prior to the 2010 season.
-That year, the NFL started live streaming preseason games online.
+That year, the NFL also started live streaming preseason games online.
 In 2015, the NFL merged NFL Game Rewind with NFL Audio Pass, forming a single service under the NFL Game Pass branding in the United States.